 After using one plunger full in one nostril, I always like to gently blow my nose and then move onto the next side.

 Also, if you’ve never done this, water is pushed through your nostril might remind you of getting water up your nose when your swimming or diving, so let me just give a helpful tip (and reminder)- if you have water in your nose, don’t breathe through it during this process.

 It is best to breathe through your mouth.

 The Nasaline Junior is a great option for children who may be suffering nasal discomfort, irritation, and allergies.

-Designed for children aged 4-12, just like the adult version, it is a great drug-free relief for nasal congestion and
+Designed for children aged 4-12 years of age, just like the adult version, it is a great drug-free relief for nasal congestion and allergies.

 The Nasaline Junior uses a syringe delivery system which makes it super easy to use with your children.

 It’s as noninvasive as possible, and you can easily control the flow and pressure of the water through the nasal cavities to suit how well your child tolerates it.